mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-knee-pain-help-explained.md

 ## Removing Painkillers from the Equation
 Many people mistakenly believe that only temporary solutions – such as Cortisone shots or prescription drugs – are the only way to treat knee pain.
 The reality is that chiropractic is a conservative, low-risk treatment plan that offers results without the nasty side effects of painkillers or the invasive approach of shots.

 Chiropractic starts with an accurate, thorough diagnosis of your pain.
 Knee pain may be caused by osteoarthritis, a nagging injury, referred pain, or excessive weight.
 Ultimately, an examination and evaluation will determine the specific cause.
-Determining exactly what’s going on in your case is essential before deciding on a treatment program.
+Determining exactly what's going on in your case is essential before deciding on a treatment programme.
 Treating knee pain from arthritis may require a different approach than treating knee pain from a recent trauma.

 ## The Chiropractic Solution to Knee Pain
 Depending on the cause of your knee pain, your chiropractor will create a targeted treatment plan designed for your individual condition.
 This helps to ensure that the right approach is being taken and that progress and results are measurable.